Priorities

 Sedona's charm is not accidental — it is the result of thoughtful planning, stable zoning, and respect for property rights.
 I believe growth should be natural and incremental, not driven by politically motivated zoning changes to increase housing density that will fundamentally alter the scale and character of our community.

 Too many recent projects have relied on exceptions, concessions, and revisions to the Community Plan that steadily push Sedona toward higher density and taller structures that our infrastructure was not designed to support.
-This kind of zoning creep erodes trust with long-term residents and those who moved to Sedona to enjoy a way of life that is disappearing.

 Sedona should simplify regulations, reduce unnecessary fees, and restore predictability to City Code enforcement.
 The City should support local businesses instead of trying to attract large national developers or transform Sedona into a city it was never meant to be.